Location Managers

 Do you handle permits and permissions?

-Yes, our location managers coordinate all filming permits across South Korean jurisdictions.
-We work with Seoul Film Commission, district offices, and Korea Heritage Service for palace sites.
-Ministry of National Defense aerial photography permits are also coordinated.
+Yes.
+Our location managers secure all filming permits across South Korean regions.
+We work with the Seoul Film Commission, district offices, and the Korea Heritage Service for palace sites.
+We also arrange Ministry of National Defense aerial photography permits.

 What about heritage sites and protected locations?

-We specialize in managing complex locations including Gyeongbokgung and Changdeokgung palaces, Jongmyo Shrine, and Bukchon Hanok Village.
-Our managers navigate Korea Heritage Service's 2025 commercial filming guidelines and heritage impact assessment requirements.
+We are experts at tricky locations.
+These include Gyeongbokgung and Changdeokgung palaces, Jongmyo Shrine, and Bukchon Hanok Village.
+Our managers handle the Korea Heritage Service's 2025 filming guidelines and its heritage impact assessment rules.

 How do you handle neighbor and community relations?